piyoki/jetson-packages-family/README.md

 This repo aims to give you clear instructions on how to install packages on AArch64(ARM) Platform, especially in Jetson family.
 All the packages have been tested on Jetson AGX Xavier and Jetson Nano.

+Feel free to check out my site [hikariai.net](https://hikariai.net) for more cutting-edge information about `Microservices` and `Edge Computing`

 ## Dependencies Installation

 Before performing any installation, you may need to install the following basic dependencies